digital-asset/daml/docs/source/concepts/local-ledger.rst

 Since the topological sort of a local ledger is not unique, different Participant Nodes may pick different orders for the transaction streams of the same party.
 Similarly, the transaction streams for different parties may order common transactions differently, as the party's local ledgers impose different ordering constraints.
-Nevertheless, DAML Ledgers ensure that all local ledgers are projections of a virtual shared causality graph that connects to the DAML Ledger Model as described above.
+Nevertheless, DAML ledgers ensure that all local ledgers are projections of a virtual shared causality graph that connects to the DAML Ledger Model as described above.
 The ledger validity guarantees therefore extend via the local ledgers to the Ledger API.
-These guarantees are subject to the deployed DAML Ledger's trust assumptions.
+These guarantees are subject to the deployed DAML ledger's trust assumptions.

 .. note::
-   The virtual shared causality graph exists only as a concept, to reason about DAML Ledger guarantees.
+   The virtual shared causality graph exists only as a concept, to reason about DAML ledger guarantees.
-   A deployed DAML Ledger in general does not store or even construct such a shared causality graph.
+   A deployed DAML ledger in general does not store or even construct such a shared causality graph.

 Explaining the causality examples